shawnlaffan/Alien-Build-Plugin-Cleanse-BuildDir/README.md

 # SYNOPSIS

-\#  need to enter something here
+       use alienfile
+       share {
+           #  other commands to download, unpack and build etc.
+           plugin 'Cleanse::BuildDir';
+       };

     1;

 # DESCRIPTION

 This plugin deletes the build directory after the make phase.
-This is useful if you have a large build size, and was developed because [Alien::gdal](https://metacpan.org/pod/Alien::gdal) is enormous, and was filling up disk space on cpan testers.
+This is useful if your alien has a large build size.
+It was developed because [Alien::gdal](https://metacpan.org/pod/Alien::gdal) is enormous, and was filling up disk space on cpan testers.

-You might want to use it conditionally, for example when you know the build dir contents are not needed later.
+You should use it conditionally in your alienfile, for example when you know the build dir contents are not needed later.

 # NAME